 A signature of focaccia bread is the dimpling on the top, but is there a purpose or is it purely cosmetic?
 There are differing opinions out there, but the reason that makes the most sense to me is that it increases the surface area and creates little pockets for the olive oil to collect in.
 This enhances the flavor and crust of the bread.

-This bread is absolutely phenomenal on its own.
-Because it is thick, it works perfectly for slicing in half and using as a sandwich bread.
+This focaccia bread is absolutely phenomenal on its own.
+Because it is thick, it works perfectly for slicing in half and using as sandwich bread.
 But my favorite way to eat this bread is to dip it in a good soup.
 Focaccia bread is a great dipping bread!

 - Brown Butter Cauliflower Soup